IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 ## Running on cluster

-While the slurm_backend as defined by the encode pipeline will/should work; however, it's recommended that to run analysis on the cluster using slurm (or alternatives) just submit the a shell script containing the `./singularity_wrapper.sh $config` command.
+While the slurm_backend as defined by the encode pipeline will/should work; however, it's recommended to run analysis on the cluster using slurm (or alternatives) just submit a shell script containing the `./singularity_wrapper.sh $config` command.
 This means the entire job will run inside the container on one node on the cluster (i.e. the job will run in Local mode on the node it's submitted to).
 Using `slurm_singularity` backends (see [ENCODE documentation](https://encode-dcc.github.io/wdl-pipelines/install.html)) will mean cromwell will run on the head node (or where ever the job was launched from), and it will manage farming out each individual task to the cluster, with each task run in its own instance of singularity.

+### Compute Canada

+If you are a Compute Canada user you can customize ressources for different steps by using the file compute_canada_ressources.json.
+To merge the ressources.json and the input.json: `jq -s '.[0] * .[1]' input.json compute_canada_beluga_ressources.json > output_merged.json`

+To setup the pipeline you need to do the following:
+- Adding `export MUGQIC_INSTALL_HOME=/cvmfs/soft.mugqic/CentOS6` and `module use $MUGQIC_INSTALL_HOME/modulefiles` in your `.bashrc`.
+- Use `computecanada_wrapper.sh` instead of `singularity_wrapper.sh`.
+Usage: `./computecanada_wrapper.sh piperunner.sh input.json Local output_dir` with the output_dir behaving the same as for `singularity_wrapper.sh`.
+This wrapper script is designed to use 20 cpu and 4700M of RAM per cpu (half a full node on Beluga), it can be customized to fit the user needs.

+To do ENCODE testing run: `./computecanada_encode_test_tasks.sh try1` instead of `./singularity_encode_test_tasks.sh try1` and then follow the standard procedure for checking results.

+To do MCF10A testing use `computecanada_wrapper.sh` instead of `singularity_wrapper.sh` as follows: `./computecanada_wrapper.sh piperunner.sh ./v2/ihec/cemt0007_h3k4me3.json Local h3k4me3_out` and `./computecanada_wrapper.sh piperunner.sh ./v2/ihec/cemt0007_h3k27me3.json Local h3k27me3_out`, then follow the standard procedure for checking results.